-Yet, with new leadership under Lucas, the EEOC's direction is uncertain.
+Yet, with new leadership under Acting Chair Andrea Lucas, the EEOC's direction is uncertain.
 Lucas has publicly voiced concerns over the EEOC's final rule implementing the PWFA, criticizing it for conflating pregnancy and childbirth accommodations with broader accommodations related to female biology and reproduction.
+You can read more about her priorities as the new EEOC Acting Chair here.

 Can Lucas realistically roll out her plans for the agency?
 The answer lies in the EEOC's quorum situation.
-With just two active commissioners - Lucas and Kalpana Kotagal - the EEOC currently lacks the required three members to make decisions or enforce policies.
+With just two active commissioners - Andrea Lucas and Kalpana Kotagal - the Commission currently lacks the required three members to make decisions or enforce policies.
 Following President Trump's unexpected move firing Commissioners Charlotte Burrows and Jocelyn Samuels, no further action to limit the PWFA can be taken until the EEOC restores its quorum.